rickycodes/pve-no-subscription/README.md

 ## Notes

-I couldn't get the install steps in [https://github.com/lnxbil/pve-no-subscription](https://github.com/lnxbil/pve-no-subscription) to work properly and [discovered this](https://github.com/lnxbil/pve-no-subscription/issues/5#issue-671298084).
+I couldn't get the install steps in [pve-no-subscription](https://github.com/lnxbil/pve-no-subscription) to work properly and [discovered this](https://github.com/lnxbil/pve-no-subscription/issues/5#issue-671298084).
 This script is a result of that discovery.

+[pve-nag-buster](https://github.com/foundObjects/pve-nag-buster) does the replacement in the web UI source, but that approach also seems to have stopped working?
+There's an [issue here](https://github.com/foundObjects/pve-nag-buster/issues/3) with details on how to get around that).

 This is very likely to break in the future.
 But as of this writing it works for proxmox v `6.2.`, `6.3.`, `6.3-2`, `6.3-3`